jrpool/learning-os-software/day-one/README.md

 ## Getting Started

 Please keep in mind that, from time to time, this guide may become outdated.
 If you notice that it _has_ become outdated, please check out this repository, fix it, and submit a pull request.
-You'll be saving every person after you time if you do this. **Be a hero.**
+You'll be saving every person after you time if you do this. **Be a hero.** 💪

 ### 1. Read This Guide in Its Entirety

 Okay, that may not be very satisfying, as it doesn't get you any closer to having things running, but it's pretty crucial.
 We're a distributed team, which means that we rely heavily on written documentation to stay synchronized.
 Having this software guide helps everyone understand where we're coming from philosophically, while at the same time orienting people to decisions we've made around [best practices][best-practices-software-guide], [architecture][architecture-software-guide], and [design][design-guide-software-guide].

 So read through it once.
-You don't have to memorize it, but you should definitely have familiarized yourself with everything herein.
+You don't have to memorize it, but you should definitely have familiarized yourself with the kinds of content available here.
 Trust us -- it will save you time in the long run.

 ### 2. Set Up Your Environment